MFR6340/theenglishextension.org/young-world-1/unit-3:Apples and Crisps.md

 <a href="https://www.bookdepository.com/Apples-Ken-Robbins/9781481401654?ref=grid-view&qid=1656344168590&sr=1-6"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1031141802">Buy on Orell Füssli</a>

-## Cloudy with a Chance of Meatballs, by Judith Barrett
+## Cloudy with a Chance of Meatballs
+by Judith Barrett

 <img src="https://i.imgur.com/9byDLFn.png" width="25%" />

 In the town of Chewandswallow, the inhabitants don’t grow food, they get their food three times a day from the sky.
 Eventually, the weather takes a turn for the worse when the portions get too large and start to destroy the town.

-<a href="https://www.bookdepository.com/Yearling-Marjorie-Kinnan-Rawlings/9780689846236?ref=grid-view&qid=1654272403026&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
+<a href="https://www.bookdepository.com/Cloudy-with-Chance-of-Meatballs-Judith-Barrett/9780590303842" rel="nofollow"> Buy on BookDepository</a>
-<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1001523331" rel="nofollow">Buy on Orell Füssli</a>
+<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003420295" rel="nofollow">Buy on Orell Füssli</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNzk0MzY5MywxODg4NDgwMDcwLDE3Mj
-I3MjQ2MzMsMTE4NDE5MzY2NSwtNzMyOTMxOTU2XX0=
+eyJoaXN0b3J5IjpbMjAwODcwNTM1LDE4ODg0ODAwNzAsMTcyMj
+cyNDYzMywxMTg0MTkzNjY1LC03MzI5MzE5NTZdfQ==
 -->